BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 What are some price action trading strategies?

-There are several easy-to-understand action trading strategies that beginners can start using.
-Do note that the success of none of these strategies is guaranteed and depends upon individual skill and market conditions.
+There are several easy-to-understand price action trading strategies that beginners can start using.
+Do note that the success of none of these strategies is guaranteed and depends on individual skill and market conditions.

 1. Support and resistance trading